arvigeus/AZ-204/Learning Path/Event Grid.md

 - Azure Service Bus topics and queues
 - Azure Event Hubs
 - Relay Hybrid Connections

-Before setting the dead-letter location, you must have a storage account with a container.
-You provide the endpoint for this container when creating the event subscription.

 ### Control access to events